Os-ca-r/Sakura/README.md

         I helped style the navbar; <br>
         I helped style the contact page;<br>
         i Structured the catering page and added the navbar and delete button and syled it to fit for mobile.<br>
+        I overall cleaned up the code to make it looks like we wanted it to.